raspberrypilearning/button-switch-scratch-pi/en/step_2.md

 ![Input Output](images/buttonBasics_inputOutput.png)

-The **LEDs, buzzers, and Scratch games** project used a Raspberry Pi as a powerful general purpose input output (GPIO) pins to control simple electronic **outputs** such as LEDs and buzzers.
+The **LEDs, buzzers, and Scratch games** project used the GPIO (General-Purpose Input/Output) pins along the top of a Raspberry Pi to control simple electronic outputs, such as LEDs and buzzers.
 In this project, you will do the same for **inputs** with the humble button switch.

 ![Button switches](images/buttonBasics_buttonSwitches.png)